Boustead Singapore sells water solutions unit to Chip Eng Seng for S$7.3m

 It does not expect the disposal to have any material impact on the group's net tangible assets per share but the sale is expected to have a positive impact on the group's earnings per share for the financial year ending March 31, 2021.

-Shares of mainboard-listed Chip Eng Seng closed flat at 43 Singapore cents on Wednesday, while Boustead Singapore finished 0.6 per cent or 0.5 Singapore cent higher at 80.5 cents, before the announcement.
+Shares of mainboard-listed Chip Eng Seng closed 2.3 per cent or S$0.01 higher at S$0.44, Boustead Singapore finished 0.6 per cent or 0.5 Singapore cent higher at 81 cents on Thursday.

 BT is now on Telegram!